timotejroiko/fast-zlib/README.md

 Access the underlying zlib instance for advanced usage.

-## Usage Examples
+## Examples

-Usage is similar to many other synchronous compression libries, compress a chunk, then decompress it elsewhere except that the instance keeps track of its compression state and sliding window contexts.
+Usage is very simple, compress a chunk of data and decompress it elsewhere.
+The instance keeps track of its compression state and sliding window contexts.

 ```js
 let zlib = require("fast-zlib");